hasit/lolstatus/README.md

 # LoL Status

-'LoL Status' is an application that sits in your menubar and shows the status League of Legends services .
+**LoL Status** is an application that sits in your menubar and shows the status League of Legends services .
 All 11 regions  are supported.

 ![LoL Status](./assets/lolstatus.gif)